winnieyangwannan/RippleTagging/_projects/2_project.md

-The companion notebook will walk you through the steps of visualizing data with UMAP!
+The companion notebook will walk you through the steps of trial identity decoding form spiking data!

 🔗 Follow the demo code in Colab Notebook [here](https://colab.research.google.com/drive/1D3BdR_TwraXgx7FEAUYx9MZkX5QEWjb1?usp=drive_link)!
 You will learn how to decode trial identity from population activity using four different methods!